rmngp/apidocs/source/index.md

 ```

 ##  Full text

-When you want to search for a work somme spécial work, you can use full text with the q parameter: for exemple if I want to search the work "la joconde" you pass
+When you want to search for a work somme spécial work, you can use full text

-`"joconde"`
+with the q parameter.

+For exemple if I want to search the work "la joconde" you pass `"joconde"` in
- in the q parameter
+the q parameter:

 ```shell
 curl -H "ApiKey: secret" \